mongodb-labs/drivers-evergreen-tools/.evergreen/happy_eyeballs/README.md

 Any other response should be treated as an error.
 The connection will be closed after the ports are sent; to request another pair, open a new connection to the control port.

 Test connections to the two ports should be initiated immediately; the TCP handshake completion will be delayed on the slow port by two seconds from the time of the port _being bound_, not the ACK received.
-When connected to, both ports will write out a single byte for verification (`0x04` for IPv4, `0x06` for IPv6) and then immediately close.
+Only one port is expected to successfully connect.
+Once connected, the port will write out a single byte for verification (`0x04` for IPv4, `0x06` for IPv6) and then immediately close both ports.